How To Troubleshoot Your WordPress Website?

 12. Conclusion: Troubleshoot Your WordPress Website

-Learning the fundamentals of WordPress troubleshooting will not only help you fix mistakes, but it will also help you understand the platform’s inner workings.
+Learning the fundamentals of WordPress troubleshooting will not only help you fix mistakes but also help you understand the platform’s inner workings.
 This guarantees that, even if you encounter issues, you will be able to spot them and fix them.

 The next time you encounter a confusing WordPress problem, keep these tips in mind: